A-Z of health

 Most cases of invasive staphylococcal infections need to be treated in hospital.
 This is because your body’s functions may need to be supported while the infection is treated.

 Invasive infections are treated with antibiotic injections.
-Most people will require a seven to 10 day course of intravenous antibiotics.
+Most people will require a seven to 10 day course.

 If the strain of bacteria responsible for the infection is not resistant to antibiotics, an antibiotic called nafcillin is usually prescribed.
-Side effects of nafcillin are usually mild and include:
+Side effects of nafcillin are usually mild and include nausea, vomiting and abdominal pain.

 If the infection is caused by meticillin-resistant staphylococcus aureus (MRSA), an antibiotic called vancomycin is prescribed.
 Side effects of vancomycin are uncommon but if they occur they can be serious.
 They include: